StackExchange/dnscontrol/docs/_providers/ns1.md

 {% endhighlight %}

 ## Metadata

-This provider does not recognize any special metadata fields unique to ns1.
+This provider does not recognize any special metadata fields unique to NS1.

 ## Usage

-Example javascript:
+Example Javascript:

 {% highlight js %}
 var REG_NONE = NewRegistrar('none', 'NONE')